Gerwani: Gerwani and the PKI

-Gerwani's ambivalent relationship with the PKI has been detailed by historians that have discussed it largely in the context of the Indonesian killings of 1965-66, the Indonesian military, and the beginning of the New Order (Indonesia) under Suharto.
+Gerwani's ambivalent relationship with the PKI has been detailed by historians that have discussed it largely in the context of the Indonesian killings of 1965–66, the Indonesian military, and the beginning of the New Order (Indonesia) under Suharto.

 The organization's close ties with the PKI deepened following the inception of President Sukarno's Guided Democracy in 1959.
 Gerwani's efforts to focus on the rights, education and issues of poor, rural women in the 1950s were superseded in the 1960s by class struggle for the establishment of a socialist Indonesia.
 In other words, establishing communist Indonesia was regarded as the primary solution for resolving women's issues.
 Nationalism and communism were considered complementary in this case, particularly because both ideologies proposed a new, "modern" Indonesia.
 This is seen in Gerwani's vision of the new Indonesian woman that was "modern in dress, cultural outlook, and political vision" based on socialist principles.

 The PKI and Gerwani however, did have conflicts in what constituted women's issues.
 As Wieringa details, the PKI hardly supported the "woman question" beyond support for democratic marriage laws, equal rights, land rights, and equal wages for women.
 Women, as Wieringa argues, was "low on the PKI list of priorities."
 Similarly, Gerwani's demonstrations against price increases for food and clothing was a non-issue for the PKI in the 1960s.

-From the 1960s onwards, Gerwani's shift towards “militant motherhood” in line with PKI agendas was an association that cost them dearly in the 30 September Movement (Gerakan 30 September, G30S) as seen in the fabrication of the Lubang Buaya myth used partly to justify the banning and imprisonment of PKI members, as well as any affiliated organizations.
+From the 1960s onwards, Gerwani's shift towards "militant motherhood" in line with PKI agendas was an association that cost them dearly in the 30 September Movement (Gerakan 30 September, G30S) as seen in the Lubang Buaya used partly to justify the banning and imprisonment of PKI members, as well as any affiliated organizations.